EcoLoRA: Communication-Efficient Federated Fine-Tuning of Large Language Models: Experiment

 \bsub{Baselines. } Our work proposes a general communication efficient framework to enhance existing federated LLM fine-tuning methods.
 To evaluate its effectiveness, we apply our framework to state-of-the-art approaches: FedIT \cite{zhang2024towards}, FLoRA \cite{wangflora}, and FFA-LoRA \cite{sunimproving}, and compare the resulting performance to the original methods.

 \bsub{FL Settings and Implementation Details. } Following \citet{zhang2024towards}, we implement our framework in a federated learning environment with 100 clients.
 In each round, we randomly sample 10 clients and conduct training for 40 global rounds.
-To simulate realistic scenarios, we adopt a non-i.i.d. data distribution across clients.
-Detailed experimental configurations and hyperparameter settings are provided in Appendix~\ref{sec:appendix_implementation}\footnote{We will release our code upon publication of the paper.}.
+To simulate realistic scenarios, we adopt a non-IID data distribution across clients.
+Detailed experimental configurations and hyperparameter settings are provided in Appendix~\ref{sec:appendix_implementation}.